jedisct1/witx-codegen/README.md

 WITX is a way to describe types and function interfaces for WebAssembly modules.

-From this, code generators can produce code to access data and call functions from different languages using the same layout and calling conventions.
+From this, code generators can produce code to access data, call or implement functions from different languages using the same layout and calling conventions.

+WITX-CodeGen doesn't do transformations when functions are called.
+Instead, it exposes types that have the same layout in all languages, like a zero-copy serialization format.
+Data can thus be easily shared between guests and hosts without any overhead.

 The generated code is compatible with the WebAssembly standard APIs ([WASI](https://wasi.dev)).

 This tool uses the next (as on June 9th, 2021) revision of the format definition, that will eventually be required for interface types.

-`witx-codegen` is currently written in Rust, but it is language-agnostic.
-The output is meant to be simple to understand.
+`witx-codegen` is currently written in Rust, but it is totally language-agnostic.
+It is also compatible with all WebAssembly runtimes.
+The generated code is optimized for simplicity and readability.

 The tool can also produce different documentation formats.